 If you started this mortgage paying an extra $100 per month from day one, you would save $19,437 in interest payments and knock more than three years off your repayment timeline.
 Or, if you paid an extra $200 a month, you would save $34,428 in interest payments and pay off your home loan in 24 years instead of 30.

-And the news gets better and better if you’re able to increase your monthly payment more over time, because again, every dollar over the monthly minimum goes entirely toward paying down your mortgage.
+And the news gets even better if you’re able to increase your monthly payment more over time, because again, every dollar over the monthly minimum goes entirely toward paying down your mortgage.

 While you can choose to pay any amount over your minimum mortgage payment each month, you can also opt for biweekly mortgage payments instead of paying monthly.
 With biweekly payments, you’ll wind up making 26 half-payments toward your mortgage over the course of a year, versus the 12 full payments you would normally make — which is the equivalent of only 24 half-payments.